Skip to Main Content

 Whether you’re refinancing into a USDA-guaranteed loan or a non-USDA loan, your interest rate will depend on what lenders are offering.
 These offers will be based on a combination of what’s happening in the mortgage market and your financial strength as a borrower, including your credit score.

 USDA-guaranteed loan refinance rates are hard to find online.
 Many lenders don’t offer USDA loans and those that do often don’t publish their rates.
-The best way to get a rate quote is to submit an application.
+The best way to get a rate quote is to apply.

 Although it’s not completely up-to-date, a good place to start your search is through the USDA’s approved lender list.